mariaidavi/DS_Nano_Project2/README.md

 To run the project, follow these steps:

 1. Execute the `etl_pipeline.py` script to preprocess and store the messages data into the SQLite database.
+Use the following command: python etl_pipeline.py messages.csv categories.csv DisasterResponse.db.
 2. Run the `train_classifier.py` script to train the classification model using the preprocessed data and save the trained model as a pickle file.
+Use the following command: python train_classifier.py DisasterResponse.db model.pkl.

 3. Finally, run the `run.py` script to start the web application and classify messages using the trained model.
+Use the following command: python app/run.py.